garethjmsaunders/code-style-guide/css.md

 #### 3. Modules

 Modules are the reusable, modular components of our design.
-These are usually defined by distinct patterns in our digital pattern library, e.g. accordion, breadcrumps, hero banner, navbox, etc.
+These are usually defined by distinct patterns in our digital pattern library, e.g. accordion, breadcrumbs, hero banner, navbox, etc.

 * Modules sit inside layout components.
 * Modules can sometimes sit within other modules, too.
-* Each Module should be designed to exist as a standalone component.
+* Each module should be designed to exist as a standalone component.
 * Modules can easily be moved to different parts of the layout without breaking.